hettel/CaseStudy_kMeans/README.md

 Main class: `app.SimpleKMeans`

+Build command:

+`mvn clean install`

+Run command:

+`java -p modules;lib -m kMeansCaseStudy/app.SimpleKMeans`

 ---

 ### The Show Case Application

 The application offers a simple user interface.
 You can load a directory with jpg- and png-files.
-The contents of the directory are shown below.
+The contents of the directory are shown below on the UI.

 A selected image displayed on the left can be color reduced by using the k-means algorithm.
 The value for k can be selected.
 After processing the main colors and the color reduced image are shown.
 The colored reduced image can be saved as an png-file.